Why New Orleans or as it is known affectionately, ‘Big Easy’?

 A rustic gas and electric lighting shop piqued our interest.

-A gentle stroll on the River walk had a therapeutic effort on aching soles.
+A gentle stroll on the French Quarters River walk

 Café Du Monde was swarmed, as always!